-MFG101 Electrical/Electronic Principles
+MFG4101 Electrical/Electronic Principles

-Electrical/Electronic principles introduces the concepts and applications of various technologies found in the manufacturing industry, including actuators, transducers, drives, motors, and combinations of devices used for control and monitoring of industrial processes.
-Emphasis on hands-on applications of electrical/electronic measurement of physical properties, sensing and control of motion, fault diagnosis, and preventative maintenance.
+3 credits (2 lec, 2 lec-lab hrs/wk) Electrical/Electronic principles introduces the concepts and applications of various technologies found in the manufacturing industry, including actuators, transducers, drives, motors, and combinations of devices used for control and monitoring of industrial processes.
+Emphasis on hands-on applications of measurement electrical/electronic of physical properties, sensing and control of motion, fault diagnosis, and preventative maintenance.

-MFG102 Mechanical Principles
+MFG4102 Mechanical Principles

 This course presents a study of the principles, concepts and applications of various mechanisms encountered in industry, including belt drives, chain drives, and linkages.
-Subject matter on mechanical components and systems covers operational principles, uses, maintenance, troubleshooting, and procedures for repair and replacement.
+Subject matter on mechanical components and systems covers operational principles, uses. maintenance, troubleshooting, and procedures for repair and replacement.
 Emphasis on hands-on setup of various drive systems, use of common precision measuring equipment and the properties of various sealant materials.

-MFG103 Hydraulic/Pneumatic Principles
+MFG4103 Hydraulic/Pneumatic Principles

-An overview of fluid power technology and a basic working knowledge of the components used in fluid power circuits.
-Both hydraulic and pneumatic systems will be discussed with an emphasis on the differences between the two.
+(2 lec.
+2 lec-lab hrs/wk)3 credits An overview of fluid power technology and a basic working knowledge of the components used in fluid power circuits.
+Both hydraulic and pneumatic systems will be discussed with emphasis an on the differences between the two.
 Hands-on setups of various fluid circuits, using standard hydraulic/ pneumatic schematics will be an important part of the laboratory applications.
 Fluid power will include operational principles, uses, preventative and periodic maintenance, troubleshooting and procedures for repair and replacement.